mkevins/Trello-Clone/README.md

 ### Phase II: Board Show and Lists

+* Right now, the `/api/boards/:board_id` route shows nothing.
+That's because we left it to you to fill in the Jbuilder template.
+Open up `app/views/api/boards/show.json.jbuilder` and fill it in so it returns the necessary JSON data.
 * On your index page, give every board a link to its show page.
 * Make the board show page.
 Add a Backbone route to it.
 For the moment, just have a board's show page contain the name of the board and a list of its lists.